vearutop/form2mail/README.md

 ## Body template files, should contain placeholders for form fields.
 SMTP_BODY_HTML_TEMPLATE_FILE=email.template.html
 SMTP_BODY_TEMPLATE_FILE=email.template.txt
-## Optional path to your langing page contents, `index.html` will be served at /, other resources at /static/*.
+## Optional path to your langing page contents, it will be served at /*.
 STATIC_DIR=./testpage
 ```